Our Music

 While Shepherds Watched Their Flocks by Night Melody collected by the Hammonds from William Scott of Pulham, Dorset, 1905.
 Reconstructed by Tim Laycock and Phil Humphries.
 2014.

-While Shepherds Watched Their Flocks by Night Martinstown MS. 2013.
+While Shepherds Watched Their Flocks by Night see ‘Otford’.